Cima Piazzi

 Cima Piazzi, Cima de' Piazzi, del Piazzi or di Piazzi (3,439m) is the highest mountain of the Livigno Alps in Lombardy, Italy.
 It has a summit elevation of 3439 m above sea level and is located near to the town of Bormio.
-It has a beautiful and imposing north face, which is covered with ice, and three long ridges, and is glaciated on all sides.
+It has an imposing north face, which is covered with ice, and three long ridges, and is glaciated on all sides.